bootstrap-vue/bootstrap-vue/src/icons/README.md

 <!-- b-icon-aminations.vue -->
 ```

-Note with the `cylon` animations, the left-right movement (or up-down movement) extends past the
-icon's bounding box by `+/- 25%`, so you may need to adjust padding or margins to compensate for
-your use case.

 As the animations are CSS based, they are applied _after_ any SVG transforms have taken place:

 ```html